-It’s northern location, excellent amenities and natural beauty makes it a popular base for cruise lines offering one-way and round-trip Alaska cruise.
+Its northern location, excellent amenities, and natural beauty make it a popular base for cruise lines offering one-way and round-trip Alaska cruises.
 They traverse the stunning Inside Passage along British Columbia’s west coast.

 We cover everything you need to know about Vancouver Cruise Terminal, from how to get there to what amenities are available.
 Check out the facts below before you sail!

 The Port of Vancouver Cruise Terminal is conveniently located in downtown Vancouver.
 The official address is Canada Place Pier, 999 Canada Place, Vancouver, BC, V6C 3E1.
 The Port is situated in Vancouver Harbour, which then empties into the Burrard Inlet, a coastal fjord.